-Pension Credit is a means-tested benefit.
-It can top up your State Pension if you have a low income.
+Pension Credit can top up your State Pension if you have a low income.
+It's a means-tested benefit.

-The qualifying age for getting Pension Credit increased for everyone to 66 in October 2020, in line with State Pension age.
-You can check your State Pension age at www.gov.uk/state-pension-age

-Since 2019 couples who make a new claim for Pension Credit must both be over pension age.
-If one person is over pension age and the other is not, the couple must claim Universal Credit instead.
+The qualifying age for getting Pension Credit is State Pension age.
+This is currently 66 years old, but will start gradually increasing from May 2026.
+You can check your State Pension age at gov.uk/state-pension-age Couples who make a new claim for Pension Credit must both be over pension age.
+If one person is over pension age and the other is under pension age, the couple must claim Universal Credit instead.
 For more details please call the Parkinson's UK helpline on 0808 800 0303.